false00/packetTrail/README.md

 # packetTrail

-This program creates a record of every network connection on a system and generates a log that contains the process name that initiated the connection. packetTrail supports forwarding these logs real time via syslog.

-packetTrail assists SOC/IR teams in incident response missions and threat hunting.
+This program creates a record of every network connection on a system and generates a log that contains the process name that initiated the connection.
+This gives attribution to which process generated what traffic.
+Thus, allowing an incident responder or SOC analyst visibility into the host.
+Use cases are endless, but the log data can be used for incident response missions or threat hunting.
+For example, if powershell.exe calls to an IP, dies, then that same IP is observed communicating with explorer.exe, it can be an Indicator of possible process injection.

 ```
 Log Sample:
 syslog format = log_priority + utc_timestamp + host_ip + host_hostname + program_name + process + sip + sport + rip + rport